MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 </grammar>
 {% endhighlight %}

-In addition to datatypes, we can also express admissible XML *content* using regexes, but (and this is important!) **we cannot exprain cardinality constraints or uniqueness constraints**.
+In addition to datatypes, we can also express admissible XML *content* using regexes, but (and this is important!) **we cannot express cardinality constraints or uniqueness constraints**.

 If we need to express those, we can make use of Schematron.